Managing Millennials: Strategies to Nurture Millennials in Your Workplace

 Say the magic words

 When we say magic words, we mean providing feedback to increase their engagement.
 Gallup research emphasised that millennials require more feedback than previous generations.
 “The problem is, managers aren’t providing the feedback millennials want… Only 19% of millennials say they receive routine feedback.
 An even smaller percentage of millennials (17%) say the feedback they do receive is meaningful.”

 The solution?
 To constantly provide meaningful feedback which helps them to work more efficiently.
 You could also provide feedback in real time, rather than solely at annual reviews.

 An article in Fortune says that millennials place a great importance on social causes.
 How does the purpose of the company relate to the wider world?
 Are they making a positive impact on society?
 Can they relate to the company’s social responsibility?

 This socially-cognisant generation wants to contribute to society, and they expect their employers to not only help but participate too.
 One of the best solutions to meet this millennial need and engage with them is to organise volunteering activities or social programmes where your employees come together to work for causes they can relate to.
 You also get the added benefit of improved corporate visibility and interaction among employees.
 A win-win situation for all.

 If your company has its strategies in place to nurture millennials but would like some advice on how to source the best millennial talent, get in touch with us.
-TalentSpa is an online recruitment specialist and can provide you with competitive fixed price recruitment solutions.
+TalentSpa is an online recruitment specialist that can provide you with competitive fixed price recruitment solutions and recruitment software packages.
+Our candidate sourcing software and talent sourcing solutions can help you to find the best candidate for every role, and our applicant tracking software helps you monitor and streamline the hiring process.
 You can also connect with us on Twitter and LinkedIn!